 When the kids were younger we’d often pop into the Nature Discovery Centre.
 There’s a great playground, handy cafe and a lakeside walk that’s perfect for little legs.
 As they’ve got older we’ve visited less.
 Tempting a 13 year old with the promise of feeding ducks just doesn’t work.
 Neither it seems does the suggestion of a 6 mile walk.
 Ignoring her assertion that she’d wait for us in the car we lured her out with a picnic.

 The slight downside to our picnic suggestion was that the ducks assumed it was for them.
 As soon as we chose a bench waterfowl arrived from all corners of the lake expecting lunch.
 I read recently that feeding ducks bread is bad for them so happily kept my baguette to myself.
-Besides, there was a constant stream of small children walkng past with loaves of bread no doubt destined for the lake!
+Besides, there was a constant stream of small children walkng past with loaves of bread destined for the lake!

 After a mile or so we crossed the canal and followed a farm track up to Greenham Common.
 I was a youngster in the early 1980s but vividly remember news reports about the Greenham Women’s Peace Camp.
 Women came from across the country and abroad to protest at the storage of American cruise missiles on the base.
 Whilst there was a hardcore of women constantly living in camps around the base many thousands would turn up to protests.
 In December 1983 50,000 women linked arms and formed a human chain around the fence perimeter.
 The missiles finally left Greenham in 1991 but the camp remained open until 2000, with women protesting against the Trident programme.

 Today Greenham Common is slowly reverting back to nature.
 Now managed by BBOWT, the local wildlife trust, the Commons were reopened for public use in 2000.
 The large expanse of heathland supports nightjars, nightingales, dog walkers and small children learning to cycle without stabilisers.
-BBOWT are also creating wetland habitats although sometimes it was hard to work out the difference between ponds and big puddles!
+BBOWT are creating wetland habitats although sometimes it was hard to work out the difference between ponds and big puddles!

 Aside from a couple of obvious landmarks there is little to show for the many years the base was in operation.
 The old concrete from the runways was broken up (and re-used in the equally controversial Newbury bypass), disused buildings demolished and fuel contamination cleaned up.
 You cannot disguise the location of the runway though; at more than 3000 metres it was once the longest military runway in Europe.
 Following the long flat path along the Common you can almost imagine the roar of a plane taxiing along the runway.